genia-dev/GeniA/README.md

 ### GeniA is Production grade

-we have set ourselves the goal of building a production-grade software right off the bat.
+We have set ourselves the goal of building a production-grade software right off the bat.
 Now, you can start working with GeniA in production by installing the GeniA container, integrate it into your team's Slack channel, and let it land on its feet running.

 ### Project philosopy